Lateral thinking: Movement techniques

 The purpose of movement techniques is to produce as many alternatives as possible in order to encourage new ways of thinking about both problems and solutions.
 The production of alternatives tends to produce many possible solutions to problems that seemed to only have one possible solution.
 One can move from a provocation to a new idea through the following methods: extract a principle, focus on the difference, moment to moment, positive aspects or special circumstances.

 Challenge

 A tool which is designed to ask the question, "Why?", in a non-threatening way: why something exists or why it is done the way it is.
 The result is a very clear understanding of "Why?", which naturally leads to new ideas.
-The goal is to be able to challenge anything at all, not those that are problematic.
-For example, one could challenge the handles on coffee cups: The reason for the handle seems to be that the cup is often too hot to hold directly; perhaps coffee cups could be made with insulated finger grips, or there could be separate coffee-cup holders similar to beer holders, or coffee shouldn't be so hot in the first place.
+The goal is to be able to challenge anything at all, not just those things that are problematic.
+For example, one could challenge the handles on coffee cups: The reason for the handle seems to be that the cup is often too hot to hold directly; perhaps coffee cups could be made with insulated finger grips, or there could be separate coffee-cup holders similar to beer holders, or coffee should not be so hot in the first place.